rcosnita/rdbms-reduce/README.md

 java -cp rdbms-reduce.jar com.rcosnita.experiments.rdbmsreduce.examples.TopDomainsWithFiltering <account_id> <number_of_domains> <tld_pattern> <first_page - 0 based>

 For account 100, top 50 domains and '.co.uk' tld it took under < 600ms against 400.000 prov ids and 13333 domains.

+# Database optimization

+Both use cases forementioned are working relatively well for tables which are not partitioned.
+In some cases you will have a large number of records and then the use cases will degrade in performance.
+For these scenarios you have a fairly easy solution at your disposal: partitioning.

+1. For provisioning ids the table can be easily partitioned by account_id.
+Almost all use cases for the distributed configuration will start from an account id.
+2. For store1_products.domains table the partioning will be done by prov_ids.
+This will facilitate multithreaded retrieval of looked up provisioning identifiers.

+You can easily test this but dropping provisioning and store1_products schemas and recreating them by using sql/distributed_dbs_partitioned.sql.
+When the scripts finish the execution you will have 2.000.000 provisioning items and 2.000.000 domains in place.
+Rerun the use cases and you will be able to see great improvements.

+On my machine, for the top 50 domains ordered alphabetically I obtained a total time of ~670 ms. For the top 50 domains ordered alphabetically and having tld = '.co.uk' I obtained ~575ms.